andrasfuchs/BioBalanceDetector/README.md

 You can browse the technical channelges I worked and I am working on on the [implementation wiki page](https://github.com/andrasfuchs/BioBalanceDetector/wiki/Implementation).
 Future plans include, but not limited to: fractal antenna design, analog low-pass Butterworth filters, Goertzel algorithm implementation on the cells, emitters, USB 3.0, Unity3D GUI and many more.

 I realize at this point that I need experienced, passionate people to more forward.
 I'm currently looking for people with the following expertise, so don't hesitate to contact me:
-* Hardware designer: antenna and analog low pass filter design
+* Hardware designer: PCB, antenna and analog low pass filter design
 * Microcontoller firmware programmer: Atmel XMEGA programming with AVR C
 * PC driver developer: .NET, C#, signal processing and WebSockets
 * GUI: Unity3D, C# and WebSockets